Sreya8/Software_Engineering/README.md

 1. Open the file
 2. Read line by line
 3. Initialize num_single_comments = 0 and num_mul_comments = 0
-4. To count single line comments:
+4. To count single line comments:<br/>
-   4.1 We check if a # is in the line
+   4.1 We check if a # is in the line<br/>
-   4.2 To make sure it is not part of a print statement or string we check the position of the # in the line 4.3 When we encounter a " or a ' in the line we alternatively increment and decrement 2 counter variables 4.4 When the # character is encountered, if the counter value for ' and " is 0 it is a comment.
+   4.2 To make sure it is not part of a print statement or string we check the position of the # in the line<br/>
+   4.3 When we encounter a " or a ' in the line we alternatively increment and decrement 2 counter variables<br/>
+   4.4 When the # character is encountered, if the counter value for ' and " is 0 it is a comment.<br/>
-   4.5 If the counter value of ' or " is 1 then it is not a comment.
+   4.5 If the counter value of ' or " is 1 then it is not a comment.<br/>

 > ````print("# This is not a comment")   # This is a comment ```` </br>
 > ````var = "# This is not a comment" ````

-5. To count multiple line comments:
+5. To count multiple line comments:<br/>
-   5.1 We check if there is a """ or ''' in the line 5.2 We increment a counter till the next """ or ''' is encountered 5.3 If a blank line is encountered in a multiple line comment it is ignored.
+   5.1 We check if there is a """ or ''' in the line<br/>
+   5.2 We increment a counter till the next """ or ''' is encountered<br/>
+   5.3 If a blank line is encountered in a multiple line comment it is ignored.<br/>

 ### Note: In python multiple line comments always start on a new line